 Tax regulations are undoubtedly one of the factors in the business ecosystem that can most influence the development and creation of new companies, and that is why this new regulation for startups devotes much of its content to create a beneficial tax climate.

 Thus, we will find tax incentives that will favor the investment and creation of new companies focused on the following players:

 Tax benefits for startups

-First, this law pretends to reduce the corporate tax from 25% to 15% for a maximum of 4 years as long as the company is still considered a startup (see criteria in the previous section); starting to count in the first year in which the company has a positive result.
+First, this law intends to reduce the corporate tax from 25% to 15% for a maximum of 4 years as long as the company is still considered a startup (see criteria in the previous section); starting to count in the first year in which the company has a positive result.

 On the other hand, the deferral of tax debts will be allowed during the first 2 years with a positive result (and without interests), which will giv extra “air” in the initial stages of the startup’s life.

 Tax benefits for foreigners